Cloudneeti/docs_cloudneeti/saas/onboard-aws-account.md

     1. Windows PowerShell version 5 and above

-    2. To check PowerShell version type "\$PSVersionTable.PSVersion" in PowerShell and you will find PowerShell version.
+    2. To check PowerShell version type `$PSVersionTable.PSVersion` in PowerShell and you will find PowerShell version.

 ![PSVersiontable.png](../images/PSVersiontable.png)